Nikita-Choudharyy/python-basics/04_File_Handling/README.md

-# File Handling

-This folder contains Python programs related to **reading from and writing to files**.
-File handling allows programs to store data permanently and work with external data sources.

----

-## 📌 Topics Covered

-- Working with text files (`.txt`)
-  - Reading files
-  - Writing files
-  - Appending data
-- Working with CSV files (`.csv`)
-  - Reading CSV files
-  - Writing CSV files

----

-## 🎯 Purpose

-This folder is created to:
-- Understand how Python interacts with files
-- Learn safe file operations using `with` statement
-- Work with structured data stored in CSV format

----

-## 🧠 Learning Approach

-- Concepts are explained using **simple examples**
-- Focus is on **basic file operations**
-- Code is written in a **clear and readable way**

----

-## 📌 Note

-- This folder focuses only on **core file handling concepts**
-- No external libraries (like pandas) are used here
-- The structure of this folder is **fixed and consistent**

----
+# 📂 File Handling in Python

+This folder contains beginner-friendly Python programs that demonstrate how to work with files in Python.
+It covers reading, writing, appending, and processing both text files and CSV files.

+File handling is an essential Python skill because it allows programs to store data permanently and work with external files.

+## 📚 Topics Covered

+### 📄 Text File Handling

+* Creating text files
+* Reading file contents
+* Writing data to files
+* Appending data
+* Using `open()` and `close()`
+* Using the `with` statement (recommended approach)

+### 📊 CSV File Handling

+* Creating CSV files
+* Reading CSV files
+* Writing CSV files
+* Using `csv.reader()`
+* Using `csv.writer()`
+* Using `csv.DictReader()`
+* Using `csv.DictWriter()`

+## 🎯 Learning Objectives

+By completing the programs in this folder, you will learn how to:

+* Read and write text files.
+* Store data permanently using files.
+* Work with structured CSV data.
+* Follow best practices for file handling using the `with` statement.
+* Build a strong foundation for handling datasets in Machine Learning projects.

+## 📁 Files

+* `01_Text_File_Handling.py`
+* `02_CSV_File_Handling.py`

+Each file includes:

+* 📖 Concept explanations
+* 💻 Well-commented examples
+* ✅ Expected outputs
+* 💡 Best practices
+* ⚠️ Common beginner mistakes
+* 📝 Practice questions
+* 📌 Key takeaways

+## 💡 Why Learn File Handling?

+File handling enables Python programs to save and retrieve data from external files instead of storing everything in memory.
+It is a fundamental skill used in automation, scripting, and Machine Learning.

+Before working with libraries such as NumPy, Pandas, and Scikit-learn, it is important to understand how data is stored and accessed using text and CSV files.

+Happy Learning! 🚀